philipturner/apcsp-2022-code/README.md

 # Climate Change Forecasting

-Use a linear regression mapping amount of CO2 burned to temperature rise.
+Uses a linear regression mapping amount of CO2 burned to temperature rise.
 This modifies the projection of global warming by 2100 based on what % of energy is renewable by 2050.
 Energy demand increases 50% between 2020 and 2050, reflecting the higher standard of living in Africa and India.

 The linear regression is possible because CO2 concentration (atmospheric parts per million/PPM) has an extremely strong correlation with the cumulative number of gigatons emitted.
 To forecast the future cumulative emissions, it takes the integral of an exponential decay function, where fossil fuel usage decays toward 0%.
 The temperature formula is optimized to forecast best-case scenarios, where temperature rise is close to 1.5 C. It does not account for the effects of large-scale carbon sequestration.